bobbybenice/qasa/README.md

 ### Say hi to Snoop!

 This is not a very useful chat application..
 But hey, who doesn't want to chat with a virtual dog named Snoop?

+_Hint!
+He loves greetings_.

 ### If I had more time I would: